 In an attempt to further curb the number of crossover accidents on our interstates, the Indiana Department of Transportation (INDOT) is installing a new run of wire cable barriers along sections of I-70 and I-65, two of Indiana’s heavily traveled roadways.

-It’s believed by many that the advantages offered by cable barriers make them a worthwhile investment for the State, with statistics showing that cable barriers have been proven to decrease the instance of a crossover fatality by as much as 90%.
+It’s believed by many that the advantages offered by cable barriers make them a worthwhile investment for the State, with statistics showing that cable barriers have been proven to decrease the instance of crossover fatality by as much as 90%.
 In addition to being cost-effective, a cable barrier system is designed to absorb impact energy, making it more forgiving than impact with a concrete median or steel railing system.

 According to INDOT, Indiana has already installed nearly 400 miles of cable barrier throughout Indiana.
 Hoosiers are more likely to see cable barrier in the middle of medians that are between 30 and 60 feet wide--these medians are believed to have the most potential for a deadly or traumatic crossover accident.

-What causes a cross-over accident?
+What causes a cross-over accident in Indiana?

 Throughout much of Indiana, grassy medians are often the only barrier used to divide opposite lanes of travel, each varying in width, depth, and the presence of trees or other natural growth.
 If a car enters the median at interstate speeds, the result is often a loss of control and an extremely high potential for a crash involving one or multiple vehicles.